 Externally restrictive footwear may alter foot and ankle biomechanics.
 Footwear may also increase the risk of certain pathological conditions (5).
-A study that showed a difference in center of pressure (CoP) during barefoot walking, and walking while wearing shoes supports this hypothesis (6).
-In a random community sample 10%, and 24% of 65 year-olds or older reported foot problems (7).
+A study have showed a difference in center of pressure (CoP) during barefoot walking, and walking while wearing shoes supported this hypothesis (6).
+A study showed that in a random community sample 10% overall, and 24% of 65 year-olds or older reported foot problems (7).
 Foot and ankle problems have been associated with age, female gender, high impact activities, faulty foot mechanics, obesity, occupations with prolonged standing, and improper shoes (8).
-Worldwide more than 60%have some kind of foot disorder, which the importance of improving knowledge in the area (9).
-By using insoles to alleviate pressure under painful areas, it is possible to relieve foot pain (7).
-A study showed a significant decrease in pressure area when wearing shoes and insoles compared with barefoot walking, in female subjects with inver and ever (10). insoles also have a pain relieving effect for patients with rheumatoid arthritis of the foot (11).
-Both prefabricated and custom molded insoles have been found plantar pressure beneath the first and second metatarsal head (12).
-Furthermore, biomechanical foot orthoses lead to a kinematic symmetry in the pelvis, this symmetry result in pain reduction an decreases muscular tension (13).
+Worldwide more than 60% of older adults are have been estimated to have some kind of foot disorder, which underlines the importance of improving knowledge in the area (9).
+A study showed that using custom-molded insoles to alleviate pressure under painful areas, was possible (7).
+A different study showed a significant decrease in plantar pressure area when wearing shoes and rigid-, semi-rigid- and soft insoles compared with barefoot walking, in female subjects with inverted and everted feet (10).
+Furthermore, custom-molded insoles have been proved to have a pain relieving effect for patients with rheumatoid arthritis of the foot (11).
+Both prefabricated and custom molded insoles have been found to reduce plantar pressure beneath the first and second metatarsal head (12).
+Biomechanical foot orthoses may lead to a kinematic symmetry in the pelvis, this symmetry result in pain reduction an decreases muscular tension (13).
 Foot experts, who make custom molded insoles, use a general insole on which they make adjustments according to the patients’ needs (7).

 The purpose of this study was to evaluate a method for applying prefabricated insoles based on static foot assessments within the Jalas® system.
-Foot Posture Index (FPI) which is considered the golden standard in terms of determining foot type (14) was used to verify FootStopService by Jalas®.
-Dynamic measurements of the distribution of plantar pressure during walking for participants with supinated, neutral or pronated feet were compared wearing the recommended Jalas® insoles (high-, neutral or low-arch) and the insoles included with Nike Air Pegasus and Nike Air Contrail. t was hypothesized that the effect of the specific chosen insole would reduce mean and peak plantar pressure during walking, lengthen the average time of the stand phase, result in a more lateral CoP on the heel and more medial CoP on the forefoot.
+The Foot Posture Index (FPI) which is considered the golden standard in terms of determining foot type (14) was used to verify FootStopService (FSS) by Jalas®.
+Dynamic measurements of the distribution of plantar pressure during walking for participants with supinated, neutral or pronated feet were compared wearing the recommended Jalas® insoles (high-, neutral or low-arch) and the insoles included with Nike Air Pegasus and Nike Air Contrail.
+It was hypothesized that the effect of the specific chosen insole would reduce total plantar pressure during walking, lengthen the total stance time, result in a more lateral center of pressure distribution (CoP) on the heel and more medial CoP on the forefoot.

 Methods